Nkwenti-Severian-Ndongtsop/Automated_Backup_Recovery/README.md

 ## for the cron job

-You will create you cron job in the Automated backup directory\
+You will create you cron job in the Automated backup directory before building the image\
 always use the name **crontab** for the file because it was reference in the Docker file\
-then it will be executed in the docker container, after you have build and ran a container
+then it will be executed in the docker container, after you have build and ran the container

 i used a file that runs backup everyday.